Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Morgan Stanley Wealth Management says it employs a “spectrum” of investment approaches.
 One of its featured approaches is impact investing, which focuses on making investment choices that will also produce positive social or environmental effects.
 The firm says it identifies these opportunities through advice and comprehensive research.

-The wealth management arm of Morgan Stanley will also incorporate Environmental, Social and Governance (ESG) factors, which manage exposures so as to avoid investing in what it describes as “objectionable activities, sectors or geographics.”
+The wealth management arm of Morgan Stanley can also incorporate environmental, social and governance (ESG) factors, which manage exposures so as to avoid investing in what it describes as “objectionable activities, sectors or geographics.”
 The firm also allows for restriction screening, which serves a similar function by screening out objectionable investment opportunities.

 Additionally, Morgan Stanley Wealth Management offers values-based investing, which will strive to align clients’ portfolios with their personal values.
 Another option is thematic exposure, in which clients can choose particular themes or focuses, like sustainability or technology, to center their portfolios around.